nordcloud/azure-pipelines-templates/README.md

 * `step-setup-go-cache.yml` - sets golang and go mod caching of the `$GOPATH/mod/pkg` directory
 * `step-install-ssh-key` - installs SSH key and adds github and bithucket to known hosts.
 PUBLIC_KEY and secure file with PRIVATE key is required.
 * `step-backup-dynamodb` - backups dynamoDB tables with the given prefix.
+* `step-set-tag-output` - git tag helper validation.
+* `step-trigger-amplify-console-build` - triggers Amplify pipeline build so that you have visbility in your Azure pipelines

 ## Usage example